Seifert surfaces in the four-ball and composition of binary quadratic forms

 \subsection{Setup: Seifert form and Seifert surfaces}

 We point to~\cite[Chap.
 2]{Lickorish_97} for details on the Seifert form.
-For an oriented compact surface $F\subset S^3$, we denote by the Seifert form.
+For an oriented compact smooth surface with (possibly empty) boundary $F\subset S^3$, we denote by the Seifert form.
 Representing elements in $H_1(F;\Z)$ as curves, the Seifert form may be defined by $U_F([\alpha],[\beta])=\mathrm{lk}(\alpha,\beta^+)$.
 Here, $\mathrm{lk}$ denotes Gauss's linking number of disjoint curves in $S^3$, $\alpha$ and $\beta$ are curves in $F$ representing a given homology class, and $\beta^+$ is the result of pushing $\beta$ a small amount along a positive normal into $S^3\setminus F$; see the right-hand side of Figure~\ref{fig:Sigmaastd}.

 Writing $\overline{F}$ for the surface $F$ with reversed orientation, we observe that $U_{\overline{F}}(a,b) = U_F(b,a)$.
 Recall that the antisymmetrization of $U_F$,